-- 1. Select Transactions > Purchasing > Transaction Entry. - Complete the Payables Transaction Entry window.
+- 1. Select Transactions > Purchasing > Transaction Entry. - 2.
+Complete the Payables Transaction Entry window.
 See the Microsoft Microsoft Dynamics GP Purchase Order Processing Manual for information on completing this window.
 For Credit Memos and Invoices to appear correctly on the SRS Subcontractor Detail Report, the following steps must be taken during Payables Transaction Entry: - The original PO number for a credit memo or invoice must be entered in the Payables Transaction Entry window. - A credit memo must be distributed and posted to the job associated with the original purchasing transaction (Invoice/Shipment or Invoice Match) using the original subcontractor cost code associated with that job. - A credit memo must be applied to the document created by the original purchasing transaction. - 3.
 Select Distributions. - Do not edit a payables transaction that contains retention. - 4.
 From the Product Indicator drop-down list, select Job Cost. - 5.
 Enter a Job Number and Cost Code for the subcontractor.
 The expense amount for the cost code in the Debit field appears as the default.
 If you enter a return or a credit memo, the amount appears in the Credit field.
-The cost code displays automatically if you set up default payables cost codes in Job Cost and assigned the cost code to the job by distribution type.
+The cost code displays automatically if you set up default payables cost codes in Job Cost and assigned the cost code to the job by distribution type. - 6.
+Enter amounts, complete the distribution, and select OK.
+See Entering Payables Transactions in Job Cost (page 109) for details.
+Retention will be automatically calculated and distributed. - 7.
+In the Payables Transaction Entry window, select Post.